 Under Colorado’s Parental Education Law, most courts require couples seeking divorce take a parenting class when children are involved.
 This parenting class teaches a variety of things such as how to avoid putting your children in the middle of a contested divorce and how to begin successful co-parenting.
 Parents should pay close attention in the class as there is a lot to be learned.

 If you are truly dedicated to successful co-parenting, there are a variety of places that provide post-divorce co-parenting classes (see http://www.parentingafterdivorce.org/, http://disputepro.com/parenting/, http://www.coloradocenterforlifechanges.com/default.aspx; comprehensive list by judicial district at http://www.coloradodivorcemediation.com/family/Colorado-Parenting-Education-Lists/Colorado%20Parenting%20Class%20Providers.doc).
 Parents can continue improving on their parenting skills and learn additional skills to cope with more complicated issues that arise.

 Naturally successful co-parenting requires both parents participate.
 If you find yourself in a situation where you are the only parent interested in co-parenting, you have an uphill battle.
 Don’t give up though.
 It is important to take the high road during this time for the sake of your children.
 You can still be a great example to your children and help them cope with the situation.

 In the end, a good attorney can implement a comprehensive parenting plan that sets the foundation for successful co-parenting and can help parents create healthy relationships with their children after divorce.
-The family law attorneys at The Gasper Law Group are dedicated to this issue and have the experience necessary to help you create a solid parenting plan.
+The Gasper Law Group, a family law firm in Colorado Springs, is dedicated to issues surrounding divorce and has the experience necessary to help you create a solid parenting plan.